Rob Brydon

 Robert Brydon Jones (/ˈbraɪdən/; born 3 May 1965) is a Welsh actor, comedian, impressionist, presenter, singer and writer.
 He gained prominence for his roles in film, television and radio.
-He was appointed Member of the Order of the British Empire (MBE) in Queen Elizabeth II's Birthday Honours in 2013 for services to comedy and broadcasting, and for charitable services.
+He was appointed Member of the Order of the British Empire (MBE) in Elizabeth II's Birthday Honours in 2013 for services to comedy and broadcasting, and for charitable services.

 Brydon gained fame for his roles in the black comedy series Human Remains (2000), the mockumentary series Marion and Geoff (2000–2003), the chat show spoof The Keith Barret Show (2004–2005), and the comedy series Supernova (2005–2006).
 From 2007 to 2024, he played Bryn West in the BBC sitcom Gavin & Stacey for which he received a BAFTA Award nomination for Best Comedy Performance.

 He has acted in a number of films with Steve Coogan for director Michael Winterbottom, starting with 24 Hour Party People (2002) and A Cock and Bull Story (2005).
 Brydon and Coogan then starred in The Trip (2010) followed by The Trip to Italy (2014), The Trip to Spain (2017), and The Trip to Greece (2020).
 He has also acted in the films Cinderella (2015), The Huntsman: Winter's War (2016), Holmes & Watson (2019) and Barbie (2023).

 Since 2009, Brydon has presented the BBC One comedy panel show Would I Lie to You? after previously playing himself as host of a fictional panel show in Rob Brydon's Annually Retentive, which ran on BBC Three from 2006 until 2007.
 In addition to presenting his own late-night chat show, The Rob Brydon Show for two years, he hosted the 2014 Saturday-night game show The Guess List for BBC One.

 Early life and education

-Brydon was born on 3 May 1965 in Baglan, Glamorgan.
-His mother, Joy Jones (née Brydon), was a school teacher, and his father, Howard Jones, was a car dealer.
+Robert Brydon Jones was born on 3 May 1965 in Baglan, Port Talbot, Glamorgan.
+His mother, Joy Jones, was a school teacher, and his father, Howard Jones, was a car salesman.
 He grew up in Baglan, with his younger brother Peter (born 1973).

 Brydon was educated at two private schools: St. John's School in Porthcawl, which Eddie Izzard also attended, and Dumbarton House School in Swansea until the age of 14.
 This was followed by Porthcawl Comprehensive School, where he met Ruth Jones (with whom he later worked in Gavin & Stacey) and became a member of the school's youth theatre group.
-While at Dumbarton, he once stole the lunch money of fellow pupil Catherine Zeta-Jones (which he admitted while participating in a series 4 episode of Would I Lie To You?).
+While at Dumbarton, he once stole the lunch money of fellow pupil Catherine Zeta-Jones, which he admitted while participating in a series 4 episode of Would I Lie To You?.

 Brydon has said that his primary childhood influences in comedy were Barry Humphries, Frankie Howerd and Woody Allen.
-He has also said that he used to memorise entire sketches by Peter Cook, Dudley Moore and Peter Sellers.
+He has said that he used to memorise entire sketches by Peter Cook, Dudley Moore and Peter Sellers.